HeyItsMicro/SoFaygo-Sessions/README.md

 The greatest music you will ever hear.

 **Known issues:**
-- Spotify local files do not show the cover art due to Spotify not supporting the m4a file format.
+- Spotify local files do not show the cover art due to Spotify not fully supporting the m4a file format.

 **Please note:**
 - This is not meant to be a complete compilation, but rather a collection of my personal favorites.
 My goal is to have this be listenable, rather than adding every song possible.
 If I change my mind about a song I may remove it.